Purii/react-native-tableview-simple/README.md

 ### CustomCell
 While the `Cell` component is intended as reproduction of the original cell known from the `UITableView`, the `CustomCell` could be customized at the most.
 Use a `CustomCell` to define the whole content and its structure on your own.
 Pass any component as a children to a `CustomCell`.
-Have a look at the example below, which uses `ActivityIndicatorIOS` and `SwitchIOS`.
+Have a look at the example below, which uses `ActivityIndicator` and `Switch`.

 | Prop  | Default | Type | Description |
 | :------------ | :---------------:| :---------------:| ---------------|